mburr-salesforce/lwr-recipes/doc/CONTRIBUTING.md

 # Contributing to Lightning Web Runtime Recipes

 We want to encourage the developer community to contribute Lightning Web Runtime (LWR) recipes.
-This guide assumes that you have already met the requirements and installation instructions in the [README](../README.md).
+This guide assumes that you have already met the requirements and installation instructions in the [getting started](./getting_started.md) guide.

 -   [Prerequisites](#prerequisites)
 -   [Testing](#testing)